alain-kaal/GitHub-User-Finder-with-API-/README.md

 ## Deployment

-I use Live server from VS Code
+I use Live server Extension from VS Code to simulate a server

 ## Authors